ubuntu/ubuntu-desktop-documentation/docs/how-to/upgrade-ubuntu/upgrade-to-ubuntu-interim.md

 4. Follow the on-screen instructions.

+## Upgrade Ubuntu flavors

+Certain [Ubuntu flavors](https://ubuntu.com/desktop/flavors) have their own upgrade instructions.

-### Edubuntu
+### Kubuntu

-Please refer to the section "Upgrading Ubuntu Desktops to 25.10" above for instructions on upgrading.
+Specific instructions for upgrading Kubuntu to 25.10 can be founds at [QuestingUpgrades/Kubuntu](https://help.ubuntu.com/community/QuestingUpgrades/Kubuntu).

 ### Lubuntu

-Please refer to [https://manual.lubuntu.me/stable/D/upgrading.html](https://manual.lubuntu.me/stable/D/upgrading.html) for our instructions on upgrading.
+Refer to [Appendix D Upgrading from Previous Releases](https://manual.lubuntu.me/stable/D/upgrading.html) for instructions on upgrading.
 You may note it contains no new detail, but maybe helpful if upgrade isn't found or other issues.

-### Kubuntu

-Specific instructions for upgrading Kubuntu to 25.10 can be founds at: [https://help.ubuntu.com/community/QuestingUpgrades/Kubuntu](https://help.ubuntu.com/community/QuestingUpgrades/Kubuntu).

-### Ubuntu Budgie

-Please refer to the section "Upgrading Ubuntu Desktops to 25.10" above for instructions on upgrading.

-### Ubuntu Cinnamon

-Please refer to the section "Upgrading Ubuntu Desktops to 25.10" above for instructions on upgrading.

-### Ubuntu Kylin

-Same steps as ubuntu and please refer to the section "Upgrading Ubuntu Desktops to 25.10" above.

 ### Ubuntu Studio